srishtisuri/snakes-and-ladders/README.md

 # Snakes & Ladders
 Take a trip down memory lane with a game of Snakes &amp; Ladders.
-Built with Vanilla HTML/JS/CSS with no external NPM dependencies.
+Built with Vanilla `HTML`, `JavaScript`, and `CSS` with no external NPM dependencies.

+srishtisuri.github.io/snakes-and-ladders/

 ## Rules